-YouTube allows artists to bring their content together from across channels into one single, centralized location - a YouTube Official Artist Channel (or OAC).
+YouTube allows artists to bring their content together from multiple channels into a centralized location - a YouTube Official Artist Channel (OAC).
 Your OAC automatically programs your music catalog on two new shelves, including your music videos, songs, and albums.
-You can learn all the specifics on YouTube’s dedicated OAC support hub, but below you’ll find the info you need to know to get started with TuneCore and YouTube OAC:
+You can learn all the specifics on YouTube’s dedicated OAC support hub, but below you’ll find the info you need to know to get started with TuneCore and YouTube OAC.

 - An OAC merges views, subscribers, and videos from an artist’s Topic Channels and Vevo Channel (if applicable) into their primary owned and operated (O&O) artist channel.